matbloch/coding_quickstarter/Web/Amazon/Networking.md

 - Navigate to the ["CloudFormation" console](https://us-east-2.console.aws.amazon.com/cloudformation)
 - Select your cluster
 - Select "Resources"
-- The VPC allocated with this cluster is denoted under the "Vpc" id
+- The VPC allocated with this cluster is denoted under the "VPC" id

+#### Internet Gateway

+Allows communication between the containers  and the internet.
+All the outbound traffic goes through it.
+In AWS it  must get attached to a VPC.

+All requests from a instances running  on the public subnet must be routed to the internet gateway.
+This is  done by defining routes laid down on route tables.